andrewgiuliani/output_to_gx/README.md

     pip install ground bentley_ottmann

 SIMSOPT also is assumed to be installed.
 The unit tests reveal proper usage of the `output_to_gx` function.

+Unit tests can be run by calling:
+    python -m unittest test_output_to_gx.py